kpiechura/C-GEO-AutoChanger/README.md

 ## How To

 This is 0.1 v.
-It returns you sum of 3 coordinates.
+Returns sum of 3 coordinates.
 True equation based on real geographical coordinates will be uploaded soon.